lite-david/branch-predictor/README.md

 #### Custom

 Now that you have implemented 3 other predictors with rigid requirements, you now have the opportunity to be creative and design your own predictor.
-The only requirement is that the total size of your custom predictor must not exceed (16K + 256) bits (not bytes) of stored data and that your custom predictor must outperform both the Gshare and Tournament predictors (details below).
+In order to get 5% extra credit, the only requirement is that the total size of your custom predictor must not exceed (16K + 256) bits (not bytes) of stored data and that your custom predictor must outperform both the Gshare and Tournament predictors (details below).
+If you don't adhere to this requirement but still outform the other two predictors, you will still be eligible to get full score.

 #### Things to note